Héder (genus): Héder's branch

 The younger brother, Héder I was granted lands in the island plain of Szigetköz in Győr County.
 The centre of his estates, Hédervár was named after him.
 It emerged into the most important settlement in Szigetköz and became the eponymous village of the influential and powerful Hédervári family.
 Héder's only known son was Denis I, whose person was first identified by historians Gábor Kiss and Balázs Zágorhidi Czigány (formerly Pál Engel also considered an intermediate generation between Héder and his grandchildren).
 During the determination of borders of the estate of Novák in 1210, Héder II (Hederic or Hedrich) was referred to as the owner of the neighboring estate, Hédervár (it is also the first mention of the village by contemporary records).
 Héder II served as ispán of Győr County in 1223.
 He had two sons, James I and Lawrence III, and a daughter, who married Pousa Bár-Kalán.
 In 1255, James and Lawrence successfully recovered their sister's dowry from the late Pousa's son, Nana.
 Lawrence had a son, Héder IV (fl.
 1309) and a daughter Margaret, who married Solomon Dárói.
 After her husband's death, she strove to keep the estate of Déshida (today an area at Lake Deseda) in Somogy County for her daughter, Anne (wife of Stephen Gyovad) in 1309 and 1310.
 In the presence of her brother, Héder IV, Margaret pledged the land to the distant relative, Henry II Kőszegi, Ban of Slavonia on 23 October 1309.
 The powerful lord last appeared as a living person in that document.
 Henry died by 1 May 1310, when Margaret wanted to pay the loan and recover Déshida, according to a document issued by the Somogyvár Abbey four days later.
-As the envoy of Henry's sons did not bring the redemption certificate, Margaret refused to pay the pledge.
+As Nicholas Gutkeled, the envoy of Henry's sons did not bring the redemption certificate, Margaret refused to pay the pledge.